thebillkidy/Blog/_posts/coding/dotnet/2018-08-24-predicting-instagram-with-dotnet-ml.md

 }
 ```

 I hope you enjoyed this article, let me know in the comments below on the results you achieved.
+For the final source code, feel free to check the repository at: [https://github.com/thebillkidy/blog-instagram-correlator](https://github.com/thebillkidy/blog-instagram-correlator)